Guide

 How to Convert CSV to JSON

-Converting CSV to JSON is useful when you need to move spreadsheet-style data into apps, APIs, scripts, or web workflows.
-This guide shows the simplest way to do it.
+Converting CSV to JSON is useful when you need to move spreadsheet-style data into apps, APIs, scripts, integrations, or automation workflows.
+This guide explains how to convert CSV rows and headers into structured JSON safely.

 Overview